 Cancer Genetics and Genomics

-Research in this area focuses on genetic and epigenetic alterations that ultimately result in cancer initiation and progression.
-This encompasses the study of DNA damage-managing systems, including DNA repair and DNA damage recognition.
-DNA damage includes damage induced by mutagens, as well as chromosome instability and aneuploidy triggered by oncogenes and tumor suppressors.
-The epigenetics components of this research include transcription factors, DNA methylation, and chromatin modifications leading to dysregulated transcription, an important component of tumor biogenesis.
-Complementary investigations use cancer genomics, in which the changes in gene expression, DNA methylation, mutations, amplifications, and deletions are examined on a global scale to understand the mechanisms of cancer initiation and progression.
+Research in this area focuses on genetic and epigenetic alterations that drive cancer initiation and progression.
+This encompasses the study of DNA damage-managing systems, including repair and damage recognition pathways.
+Such damage includes lesions induced by mutagens, as well as chromosome instability and aneuploidy triggered by oncogenes and tumor suppressors.
+The epigenetic facets of this research include transcription factors, DNA methylation, and chromatin modifications that lead to dysregulated transcription, which is a critical driver of tumor biogenesis.
+Complementary investigations leverage cancer genomics to examine changes in gene expression, DNA methylation, mutations, amplifications, and deletions on a global scale.

 Visit the Cancer Biology faculty directory to find those conducting research into this area.